ibivu/B4TM-Galaxy-2017/docker/README.md

 and in the second week, a local docker container is needed to finish the assignment.

 Some of you might be confronted with difficulty in using docker image due to the factors like operating systems and stuff.
+If so, please let us know.
 If it is unsolvable, please consider choosing a collaborator who has no such problem to make a group.

 ## Install the latest version of Docker engine